gantsign/development-environment/docs/_docs/features.md

 ![GitKraken window]({{ base_path }}/images/gitkraken.png)

-One it's a bit lacking is the diff/merge tool, which is Meld is also included (see below).
+One it's a bit lacking is the diff/merge tool, which is why Meld is also included (see below).

 ### Meld